juniordiscart/ImpossibleOdds-WebAPIToolkit/docs/PhotonWebRPC.md

 * `$Region`: The region the player is connected to.
 * `$UserId`: The ID of the user as set during authentication of the player.

-Besides the fields above, there's one other field which originates from the [Impossible Odds - Photon extension tools][ImpossibleOddsPhotonTools]:
+Besides the fields above, there's one other field which originates from the [Photon tools in the C# Toolkit for Unity][ImpossibleOddsCSharpToolkit]:

 * `$RequestId`: the ID of the request.
-This is copied linea recta and returned in the response so that the client-side can match the response.
+This is copied linea recta and returned in the response so that the client-side can match the response as Photon itself does not keep track of which operations receive a response.

 To create your custom request, simply inherit from the `WebRpcRequest` class and implement its abstract methods: